aturfah/distinguishability-criterion/README.md

 ## Directory structure

 - The implementation of the Distinguishability criterion, the PHM algorithm, and the code to generate the visualizations are in the `code/` directory.
+[Link to README](code/README.md)
 - The scripts to replicate the results from the paper are in the `illustrations/` directory.
+[Link to README](illustration_code/README.md)
 - `.RData` files from the scripts will be written to the `output/` directory.
 - Figures from the scripts will be written into the `plots/` directory.